pippinbarr/cart253-2019/modules/graphics-drawing-shapes/graphics-drawing-shapes.md

 ## Pop-quiz

 - What will we see on our screen with this code?
-- (Try not to cheat by typing it in, reason through it!)
+- (Try not to find out by just typing it in, reason through it line by line!)

 ```javascript
 createCanvas(500,500);